 3. Heat pads

-Heat pads are one of the best period cramps home remedy.
+Heat pads are one of the best period cramps home remedies.
 Warmth loosens up the contracting muscles in the uterus, which is the reason for the cramps.
 There are numerous over-the-counter warming pads and patches, like Bengay, ThermaCare, or electric, reusable ones.
-You can also fill the plastic jug with warm water and applying it to your midriff area for a soothing experience when you don’t have access to heating pads.
+You can also fill the plastic jug with warm water and apply it to your midriff area for a soothing experience when you don’t have access to heating pads.

 4. Essential nutrients like Fish oil, Vitamin D, and Vitamin B1

-Another natural method for relieving menstrual cramps is taking fish oil supplements, Vitamin B1 and Vitamin D. Ensuring your body has enough vitamin D is vital in reducing menstrual cramps.
+Another natural method for relieving menstrual cramps is taking fish oil supplements, Vitamin B1, and Vitamin D. Ensuring your body has enough vitamin D is vital in reducing menstrual cramps.
 An examination found that high dosages of Vitamin D3 prompted a significant decrease in menstrual cramps.
 In a study, researchers assigned the consumption of B1 and fish oil, B1 alone, fish oil alone, and placebo to 240 women with menstrual cramps.
-The women took 100 milligrams (mg) of B1 and 500 mg fish oil supplements every day.
+The women took 100 milligrams (mg) of B1 and 500 mg of fish oil supplements every day.
 At the point when the women reported their cramps, those taking either the fish oil, B1, or both had radically fewer issues of pain and inflammation due to menstruation than the women taking the placebo.
 The pains subsided if they took fish oil, Vitamin D or B1.